Greg-T8/Notebook/topics/concepts/unit_testing.md

 There are two distinct views on how to approach unit testing:

+1. Detroit Approach (Classicist):
-1. Classical (Detroit) school - how everyone originally approached unit testing and test-driven development
+  - How everyone originally approached unit testing and test-driven development
+  - Focuses more on the state of the system after the unit's execution
+  - Less mocking
+  - Reflective of actual usage

+2. London Approach (Mockist):
-2. London school - rooted in the programming community in London
+  - Rooted in the programming community in London
+  - Heavily relies on mock objects to isolate the unit from its dependencies
+  - Encourages design where units are highly decoupled, leading to a more modular and flexible design
+  - More granular tests that focus on the behavior of a single unit in isolation
+  - Popular in Test-Driven Development (TDD)

 ### The definition of a unit Test